-The Brooklyn Museum is committed to making its facilities and programs accessible to all visitors.
+We're committed to making the Museum's galleries and programs accessible to all visitors.

-Museum entrances are wheelchair accessible.
-Complimentary wheelchairs may be borrowed at the Coat Check on the first floor.
-Wheelchair-accessible rest rooms are located on the first and third floors.
+- Museum entrances are wheelchair accessible, and wheelchairs are available at the coat check on the first floor.
+There are wheelchair-accessible rest rooms on the first and third floors.

-All of the Museum’s public spaces are wheelchair accessible, with the exception of areas leading to some period rooms in the Decorative Arts collection on the fourth floor.
-Inaccessible areas are noted on the Museum Floor Plan.
+- All of our public spaces are wheelchair accessible, with the exception of areas leading to some period rooms in the Decorative Arts collection on the fourth floor.
+Inaccessible areas are shown on our Museum Floor Plan.

-Companions or aides of persons with disabilities are admitted free of charge.
+- Companions or aides of people with disabilities are admitted for free.

-Sign Language interpretation is available for adult tour groups and for Guided Gallery Visits for school groups, with advance notice.
+American Sign Language interpretation is available for adult tour groups and Guided Gallery Visits for school groups, with advance notice.

 Assistive listening devices are available in the Cantor Auditorium and for many programs, with advance notice.

-Some of our collection objects are featured with verbal descriptions at Art Beyond Sight, a guide for people with visual impairments.
+- Listen to descriptions of select objects from our collection at Art Beyond Sight, an online audio guide for people with visual impairments.

-With advance notice, the Museum offers guided gallery visits to children and adults with developmental disabilities.
+- With advance notice, we offer guided gallery visits to children and adults with developmental disabilities.